RobertDacian/Portfolio-2/README.md

 ## Description

-The portfolio includes all the major projects from the first and second year of school at Noroff.
-The project is built using the tools and skills I've learned throughout the school period.
+The portfolio includes all the major projects from the first and second year of school.
+The portfolio project is built using React JS.

 ## Built With